alex-courtis/arch/README.md

 ## Hibernation

 Hibernation is achieved by saving the memory state to the swap file.
+I do not understand how this works without losing paged out memory.

 Find the offset of `/swapfile` on the (encrypted) disk: `filefrag -v /swapfile` and find the first physical offset as per https://wiki.archlinux.org/index.php/Power_management/Suspend_and_hibernate#Hibernation_into_swap_file